 The best Wordle start words are the key to beating the game and avoiding the need to search for today's Wordle answer.

-Without a good start word, you risk losing your streak — and nobody wants that fate to befall them.
-Plus, even if you're a bit of a Wordle expert by now, having a great start word will help you turn 4/6s into 3/6s and even 2/6s.
+Without a good start word, your streak is at risk — and nobody wants to lose all that hard wordle work.
+In fact, I lost my Wordle streak without losing or missing a game, which is pretty frustrating.
+Plus, even if you're a bit of a Wordle expert by now, having a great start word will help you turn 4/6s into 3/6s (possibly even 2/6s).
 Even the NYT's brilliant WordleBot tool — sadly now behind a paywall — recognizes the importance of a good start word.

 I've written before about how I've played every Wordle so far and lost only once, and No. 1 on my list of tips is to use a good starting word.
 So that's what I'll discuss here.